-Kevin Earle is a true pioneer of Ving Chun Kuen (Wing Chun), being the first to publicly teach the art in New Zealand (circa 1972), and his dedication to studying and teaching Ving Chun spans more than forty years.
+Kevin Earle is a true pioneer of Ving Chun Kuen (Wing Chun), being the first to publicly teach the art in New Zealand (circa 1972), and his dedication to studying and teaching Ving Chun spans fifty years.
 His formal studies in Ving Chun were with Master CHOY Siu Kwong (Greg Tsoi), a student of the Great GrandMaster IP Man (Yip Man) in Hong Kong.

 Kevin has travelled overseas to study and consult with some of the worlds leading exponents of the art as well as hosting various martial art Masters in New Zealand.
 He has given public demonstrations of Ving Chun, produced videos for the promotion of Ving Chun, manufactured training equipment, and has had numerous articles published in martial art magazines.

 Kevin is founder as well as a Technical Advisor to the Australasian Ving Chun Kuen Instructors Association (& the associated VCK Sports Association) in which he continues to play an active role advising instructors, conducting workshops, and promoting the art of Wing Chun in general.